cogini/ecto_extract_migrations/README.md

 # ecto_extract_migrations

 Mix task to generate Ecto migrations from SQL definitions dumped from a Postgres database.

-Supports `CREATE TABLE`, `CREATE SCHEMA`, `CREATE TYPE`, `ALTER TABLE` to get primary key and defaults.
+Supports:

+* `ALTER TABLE`
+* `CREATE INDEX`
+* `CREATE SCHEMA`
+* `CREATE SEQUENCE`
+* `CREATE TABLE`
+* `CREATE TYPE`
+* `CREATE VIEW`

+The parsers use NimbleParsec, and are based on the SQL grammar, so they are precise and reasonably complete.
+They don't support every esoteric option, just what we needed.
+Patches are welcome.

 ## Usage

+This was used to migrate a legacy database with hundreds of tables and objects.
+The fundamental approach we used is to dump the schema SQL from the existing db, generate migrations and build a new db.
+We then exported the new db schema to SQL and compared it with the original to see what is different.

 Dump database schema: